Sessions by Demand

 PRESENTED BY: TEACHING AND LEARNING COMMONS

 iClicker is an intuitive student response system that is focused on formative assessment.
-It offers grade integration to eCampus and is a convenient way to track students’ learning in-class.
-Learn from other instructors who used iClicker to engage students in active learning.
+It offers grade integration to eCampus and is a convenient way to track students’ learning in class.
+As long as instructors create their iClicker courses with “West Virginia University” as the institution, there is no charge to students to activate their connection to iClicker.
+In this session, you will learn from other instructors who used iClicker to engage students in active learning.

 Request i-Clickers Session